How Does an EDI VAN Work? Mailboxes, AS2, and Trading Partner Pricing

 Many traditional VANs charge in layers:

-That last piece is where long-term cost creep often begins.
-At first, per-partner pricing feels manageable.
-Ten partners at a fixed rate seems predictable.
-But as your organization grows — onboarding new retailers, 3PLs, marketplaces, or transportation providers — those fees compound.
-For manufacturers and distributors with dozens (or hundreds) of partners, the cost structure can shift from predictable to restrictive.
+For manufacturers and distributors with dozens or hundreds of partners, the cost structure shifts from predictable to restrictive.
 Each new integration becomes not just an operational task, but a budget conversation.

 Why Trading-Partner Fees Add Up